nibrahim/emacsmovies.org/source/_posts/2012-01-21-welcome_to_emacsmovies.org.markdown

 </blockquote>

 It is definitely not possible to cover *all* of Emacs.
 My plan as of now is to start off with a few screencasts on basic editing and navigation.
 After this, a few on basic customisation.
 Then I plan to do emacs "applications" (e.g. dired, Gnus, org-mode) etc. I'll probably loosely structure it around the [emacs manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/index.html).

+I had a conversation with Zed Shaw about his [learn code the hard way](http://learncodethehardway.org/) series of books and video tutorials.
+He suggested that I supplement the screencasts with a book and I've started work on that too.
+Right now, my feeling is that each screencast will be the contents of one chapter condensed.
+I hope to keep all the screencasts under 15 minutes long each.

 I hope to do at least one a month.
 If you have any comments or suggestions, please email me - `noufal at emacsmovies.org`.